 Examples of our recent and current research projects are listed below:

-- The company is providing a Clinical Research Fellowship for financial support for Dr Elizabeth Powell at Imperial College and St Mary’s Hospital Department of Paediatrics, jointly supervised by Professor J Simon Kroll (Imperial College & St Mary’s Hospital ) and Dr Colin Fink (Micropathology Ltd and University of Warwick) in a project looking at the development of the microbiome (bacterial colonisation) in the new born and following these children for the first two years of life.
+Dr Elizabeth Powell at Imperial College and St Mary's Hospital Department of Paediatrics, has been jointly supervised by Professor J Simon Kroll (Imperial College & St Mary's Hospital) and Professor Colin Fink (Micropathology Ltd and University of Warwick) in a project looking at the development of the microbiome (bacterial colonisation) in the new born and following these children for the first two years of life.
+This project is now being written up as a PhD thesis.

-- Dr Sarah Ball is collaborating with Dr Gathorne Gathorne-Hardy (Lord Cranbrook) in a project to chart the genetic changes taking place in the Far East swiftlet populations that produce edible nests.
-This is believed to be the first time that ‘domestication’ with hybridisation of wild type populations has been followed in detail for any animal population as selection for nest building in specially built nest buildings takes place.
-In the wild, these populations build nest in caves, but over harvesting has severely depleted the wild populations.
+Dr Sarah Ball and Dr Sian Davies of our laboratory have collaborated with Dr Gathorne Gathorne-Hardy (Lord Cranbrook) and Dr Wei Lim, Dr Vincent Siew and others on a project to chart the genetic changes taking place in the Far East swiftlet populations that produce edible nests.
+This is believed to be the first time that 'domestication' with hybridisation of wild type populations has been followed in detail for any animal population as selection for nest building in specially built nest buildings takes place.
+In the wild, these populations build nests in caves, but over harvesting has severely depleted the wild populations.

-- Dr Colin Fink and Dr James Barnett are collaborating with Dr Leopold Georgi of the Technical University of Berlin and others in the EU in an EU H2020 PoC-ID Grant Agreement No 634415.
-The aim of the grant is a proof principle for the creation of sophisticated electronic near patient testing devices for the rapid diagnosis of infectious disease.
-The two organisms to be used for the initial study are Respiratory Syncytial Virus in nasopharyngeal aspirates /swabs and Enterovirus in whole blood specimens.
+Professor Colin Fink and Dr James Barnett have collaborated with Dr Leopold Georgi of the Technical University of Berlin and others in the EU in an EU H2020 PoC-ID Grant Agreement No 634415.
+The aim of the grant to show a proof of principle for the creation of sophisticated electronic near patient testing devices for the rapid diagnosis of infectious disease.
+The two organisms mooted to be used for the initial study are Respiratory Syncytial Virus in nasopharyngeal aspirates /swabs and Enterovirus in whole blood specimens.